 How to invest in the FTSE Straits Times Index

 The FTSE Straits Times Index gives you the chance to invest in the performance of a wide variety of companies.
-There’s no shortage of ways to invest in the Straits Times Index, so we’ll help you find the best investment methods for your own unique set of goals and help you make the best possible investment decisions.
+There’s no shortage of ways to do so, and we’ll help you find the best investment methods for your own unique set of goals to help you make the best possible investment decisions.

 Where can I buy into the FTSE Straits Times Index?